Erwin Chemerinsky: Freedom of speech

+Controversies

 Chemerinsky's hiring as dean of the UCI School of Law was controversial.
 After signing a contract on September 4, 2007, the hire was rescinded by UCI Chancellor Michael V. Drake, who felt the law professor's commentaries were "polarizing."
 Drake claimed the decision was his own and not the subject of any outside influence.

 The action was criticized by both liberal and conservative scholars, who felt it hindered the academic mission of the law school and violated principles of academic freedom, and few believed Drake's claims that it was not the result of outside influence.
 The issue was the subject of an editorial in The New York Times on Friday, September 14.
 Details emerged revealing that the university had received criticism on the hire from the California Supreme Court's Chief Justice Ronald M. George, who criticized Chemerinsky's grasp of death penalty appeals and a group of prominent local Republicans, including Los Angeles County Supervisor Michael D. Antonovich, who wanted to stop the appointment.
 Drake traveled over a weekend to meet with Chemerinsky in Durham, North Carolina, where he was a professor at the Duke University School of Law at the time, and the two reached an agreement late Sunday evening.

 On September 17, Chemerinsky issued a joint press release with Drake indicating that Chemerinsky would head the law school.
 The release stated that the chancellor was "commit[ted] to academic freedom."
 On September 20, 2007, Chemerinsky's hire was formally approved by the Regents of the University of California.

+On April 9, 2024, Chemerinsky's wife, law professor Catherine Fisk, was involved in a physical altercation with a Muslim law student during an invitation-only dinner for graduating law students held at the professors' home.
+When the student attempted to give a speech in protest of Israel's actions in Gaza, Fisk attempted to take the student's microphone.
+The student claimed that they had a First Amendment right to protest inside the professors' home, which was described as a wrongful interpretation of the First Amendment by the professors and multiple legal experts.
+According to Chemerinsky, the First Amendment did not include the right to protest inside of others' private homes.
+After the student accused Fisk of discrimination and harassment, UC Berkeley opened a civil rights investigation into the incident.

 Personal life

 Chemerinsky was first married to Marcy Strauss, a professor at Loyola Law School.
 They had two sons, Jeffrey and Adam, before divorcing in 1992.

-Chemerinsky is currently married to Catherine Fisk, the Barbara Nachtrieb Armstrong Professor of Law at UC Berkeley School of Law.
+Chemerinsky later married Catherine Fisk, the Barbara Nachtrieb Armstrong Professor of Law at UC Berkeley School of Law.
 They have a son, Alex, and a daughter, Mara.